 Factors affecting Land Value – Important for comparison

-The land value is determined by the economic principle of highest and best use of land which produces the highest net return in any term, over a period of time.
+The land value is determined by the economic principle of highest and best use of land which produces the highest net return in any term, over a period.
 The property value is dependent on the structural attributes, land rates, land use and the location of the land.
-It is determined by the specific attribute of the land such as land use, location, accessibility, aesthetics, etc. Factors affecting Land Value are of importance to calculate or estimate land prices, understanding of these factors will provide more accurate and realistic price of land.
+It is determined by the specific character of the land such as land use, location, accessibility, aesthetics, etc. Factors affecting Land Value are of importance to calculate or estimate land prices, understanding of these factors will provide more accurate and realistic cost of land.
 These factors affecting Land Value do not necessarily give the exact amount but are helpful in comparison.

 Factors affecting Land Value mainly include the following:

-2. Accessibility to economic activities: The more easily there is accessibility to economic activity, the more is the value of the land.
+2. Accessibility to economic activities: The more easily economic activity is accessible, the more is the value of the land.
 For example, most of the metropolitan cities have the maximum land values at the center, or at the central business district of the city.
-This is because of the nearness to the economic activities and work place.
+This is because of the nearness to the economic activities and workplace.
 This factor affecting land value is the sole most important factor which led to the development of various land price models in urban economics.

-3. Neighborhood amenities: The value of land is also affected by the availability of the facilities such as shopping areas, medical facilities, school, parks& playgrounds, and other basic need of the humans.
-This helps in saving time of people every day, the time saved adds up the cost of land.
-Also the reduced travel and reduced trip distance will directly have the monetary benefits of the person residing in an area with number of such facilities in proximity.
+3. Neighborhood amenities: The cost of land is also affected by the availability of the facilities such as shopping areas, medical facilities, school, parks& playgrounds, and other basic need of the humans.
+This helps in saving the time of people every day, the time saved adds up the cost of land.
+Also, the reduced travel and reduced trip distance will directly have the monetary benefits of the person residing in an area with many such facilities in proximity.

-5. Demand and Supply Function: With the major demographic changes in the cities with time, the need for land also increases with the same factor, with the increase in population there is increase in economic and other activities.
+5. Demand and Supply Function: With the significant demographic changes in the cities with time, the need for land also increases with the same factor, with the increase in population there is an increase in economic and other activities.
 This directly increases the demand in the of the land components.
-Anticipation of high yields may also induce false scarcity of land; hence the location advantages of the properties at any time within the urban boundaries and hence causes economic values of land to be increased.
-For any site there are certain points of transition in use, closely related to the infrastructure and services, where jump in property value are likely to happen.
+The anticipation of high yields may also induce false scarcity of land; hence the location advantages of the properties at any time within the urban boundaries and hence causes economic values of land to be increased.
+For any site, there are specific points of transition in use, closely related to the infrastructure and services, where a jump in property value is likely to happen.

-6. Location and Transport Linkages: The property located in the area of high level of infrastructure facilities or the one located in or adjacent to the area of economical intensive activities such as markets or industries have higher values.
-Transport linkages are also important since they govern the mobility & ease of movement to and from the area.
-Clearly defined hierarchy of roads, efficient public transportation and lack of congestion are some of the desired transportation attribute of any area.
+6. Location and Transport Linkages: The property located in the area of high level of infrastructure facilities or the one located in or adjacent to the area of intensive economic activities such as markets or industries have higher values.
+Transport linkages are also crucial since they govern the mobility & ease of movement to and from the area.
+Clearly defined hierarchy of roads, efficient public transportation and lack of congestion are some of the desired transportation attributes of any area.
 Residential land values are also observed to be in direct proportion to the hierarchical order of the adjacent road.

-The valuation of land is done keeping in mind the above-mentioned factor however the actual selling price of a land is ultimately determined by the paying capacity of the buyer.
-All the above mentioned factors affecting land value might give a price which no one is willing to pay and thus the actual value paid becomes the price instead of the evaluated price.
+The valuation of land is done keeping in mind the factor mentioned above; however, the actual selling price of an area is ultimately determined by the paying capacity of the buyer.
+All the factors mentioned above-affecting land value might give a price which no one is willing to pay, and thus the actual amount paid becomes the price instead of the evaluated price.